 “Take only memories, leave only footprints.” – Chief Seattle

 I can appreciate all the different types of RV lifestyles, as they are a diverse as we are.
 If we were younger, I am sure our preferences would be completely different than they are now.
 My husband has limited mobility, so we enjoy what is available to us, in every way possible.
-Others may choose to explore boon docking and public lands as their preferred camping spots.
+Others may choose to explore boon docking and available public lands as their preferred camping spots.
 And, for those that like to be spoiled, RV Resorts are an option that offer all the amenities you would find in a high end hotel.
 There is no way to cover every RV lifestyle, since it is so personal to each family.

 Personally, we like quiet and quaint RV parks that offer the basic amenities, with the added bonus of a beach, river, lake, or scenic view.
 I love listening to the sounds of nature, like the whistling wind, as it swirls through the trees, or the trickling creek, hidden in the surrounding trees and bushes.
 Morning song birds, the howl of a coyote, or wolf in the distance.
 Sometimes, it’s just the total silence.